PaarthPandey10/cloud-practitioner-labs/a04-networking-concepts/README.md

-# A4 – Secure Network
+# A4 – Networking Concepts

 > Configure secure networking for an EC2 instance using subnets, route tables, and security groups.